 - Use the GeoEnrichment item to configure the GeoEnrichment utility service.

 - Click Organization > Settings > Utility services.

 - Click the edit button under GeoEnrichment and paste the URL.

 - Click Save.

 A locator is used to search for and locate addresses and places on a map.
 ArcGIS Online is configured to use ArcGIS World Geocoding Service, which allows you to find and map a specified address or place-name (geosearch).
-For members with the correct privileges, ArcGIS World Geocoding Service can also be used to geocode a large number of addresses at once (batch geocoding), such as when you publish a hosted feature layer with a CSV file that contains addresses.
+For members with the appropriate privileges, ArcGIS World Geocoding Service can also be used to geocode a large number of addresses at once (batch geocoding), such as when you publish a hosted feature layer from a CSV file that contains addresses.